 TEST ORGANIZATION

 21 testers will be involved in the testing process for three days.
 The admin module is operated by three testers (one tester per day), the student module by nine testers (three testers per day), and the teacher module by the remaining nine testers (three testers each day).
-Testers who test the admin module will be particularly skilled at administrative tasks like entering data, while those who test the teacher module will primarily have a foundation in teaching any subject and experience providing materials for students to use.
+The testers who test the admin module will be particularly skilled at administrative tasks like entering data, while those who test the teacher module will primarily have a foundation in teaching any subject and experience in providing materials for the students to use.
 The public will test the student module since it will be publicly accessible for anybody to use.

 TEST ENVIRONMENT